Guyana's badjohn president

 Some time ago, I observed over seven long months regional corporation workers “repairing” a drain in a neighbourhood.
 There was usually a pall of ganja smoke as project supervisors stood next to a station wagon open at the back with a giant jug of Cara Mia, wine with cups and cutters aplenty.

-At the project’s merciful end, the workers had converted a drain that flowed freely to one of permanent standing water and filth – a testament to the wilful incompetence and waste that defines this country.
+At the project’s merciful end, the workers had converted a drain that flowed freely to one of permanent standing water and filth – a testament to the wilful incompetence and waste that define this country.

 Such accounts are endemic in our society.
 One of my favourite stories is an old chestnut from 2012.
 Chairman of the Siparia Regional Corporation Leo Doodnath opened the door to an unused room in the works department and happened upon an all-fours tournament involving a bunch of workers and two section heads.
 Guess that room wasn’t unused after all.

 We are a cautionary tale for Guyana.
 At the end of the grilling, Irfaan Ali said he called the meeting because he wanted his ministers, contractors and all the Guyanese people to succeed.
-The culture Ali is contending with has been cemented in Trinidad by decades of free-flowing money with no accountability and widespread corruption.
+The culture Ali is contending with has been cemented in Trinidad and Tobago by decades of free-flowing money with no accountability and widespread corruption.
 Perhaps if we had a badjohn like him instead of Eric Williams our story would be different.

 Comments